 - Always fasten the feet last and unfasten them first — otherwise, if your child falls, they might hurt their legs and even break bones.

 - Check each and every bolt and attachment point after the first 100 feet, the first 1,000 feet, and then before and after every ride!

 - Keep any tools necessary for adjustments in your pocket.

 - Keep in mind that the bike’s balance will change due to the change in weight distribution.
 You can’t turn as sharp as before in corners.

 To install a child bike seat, you need to follow the instructions provided by the manufacturer.
 Each seat uses a different approach, so you can check our Step #5 – Installation if you want to get a good idea of which steps to take for each type of child seat.

 Baby seats are safe when you pay close attention to two important factors: 1) Your riding behavior and 2) Proper attachment.

-The law says 9 months, but I’d say 9 months or not before a baby can sit properly on their own.
+The law says 9 months, but we would say starting from 9 months or not before a baby can sit properly on their own.

 The answer is no. It is not safe to take a 6-month-old baby on a ride in a bike seat and the law prohibits it in most places.